Table of Contents

 - Capacity utilization.
 When capacity utilization is low, businesses can expand output by increasing their current plant capacity utilization.

 - Input price.
-Lower wages and raw material prices reduce production costs and increase businesses’ profit margin.
-It encourages them to raise production.
+Lower wages and raw material prices reduce production costs and increase businesses’ profit margins, encouraging them to raise production.

 - Business taxes and subsidies.
 Lower business taxes and higher subsidies reduce production costs and result in an increase in GDP.